b-Rocks2718/Dioptase-Emulator-Full/README.md

 Emulator of both the user mode and kernel mode part of the Dioptase ISA

-Emulates all the IO devices other than the SD card
+Emulates all the IO devices other than the SD card.
+I/O emulation was written by https://github.com/PaulBailey-1 and https://github.com/Jzhyang1

 ## Usage